workingDog/StixToNeo4j/README.md

 If the input file is a zip file with one or more files containing bundles of Stix objects, the output file will also be a zip file with results.

-Note: on macOS, when using "Compress" from the "Finder" menu, the resulting zip file may contain extra "__MACOSX/" directories that should be removed by typing in a terminal:

-      zip -d the_file_name.zip __MACOSX/\*

-Once the Neo4j csv files are generated, use the **doimport.sh** script to bulk import the files into a Neo4j graph database.
+Once the Neo4j csv files are generated, use the **doimport.sh** script (currently MacOS) to bulk import the files into a Neo4j graph database.
 See [Neo4j import-tool](http://neo4j.com/docs/operations-manual/3.2/tutorial/import-tool/) for how to use and customize the import tool for your OS.